vaibhaw2731/final-app1/README.md

 ### 3. Install and configure PostgreSQL

-   - Install the PostgreSQL repository-
+   - Install the PostgreSQL repository

    ```
        - sudo sh -c 'echo "deb http://apt.postgresql.org/pub/repos/apt/ `lsb_release -cs`-pgdg main" >> /etc/apt/sources.list.d/pgdg.list'
        - wget -q https://www.postgresql.org/media/keys/ACCC4CF8.asc -O - | sudo apt-key add -
    ```

-   - Install the PostgreSQL database server by running-
+   - Install the PostgreSQL database server by running

    ```
        - sudo apt-get -y install postgresql postgresql-contrib
    ```

-   - Start PostgreSQL server and enable it to start automatically at boot time by running-
+   - Start PostgreSQL server and enable it to start automatically at boot time by running

    ```
        - sudo systemctl start postgresql
        - sudo systemctl enable postgresql
    ```

-   - Change the password for the default PostgreSQL user-
+   - Change the password for the default PostgreSQL user

     ```
        - sudo passwd postgres
     ```

-   - Switch to the postgres user-
+   - Switch to the postgres user

     ```
        - su - postgres
     ```

-   - Create a new user by typing-
+   - Create a new user by typing

     ```
        - createuser sonar
     ```

-   - Switch to the PostgreSQL shell-
+   - Switch to the PostgreSQL shell

     ```
        - psql
     ```

-   - Set a password for the newly created user for SonarQube database-
+   - Set a password for the newly created user for SonarQube database

     ```
        - ALTER USER sonar WITH ENCRYPTED password 'P@ssword';
     ```

-   - Create a new database for PostgreSQL database by running-
+   - Create a new database for PostgreSQL database by running

     ```
        - CREATE DATABASE sonar OWNER sonar;
     ```

-   - Exit from the psql shell-
+   - Exit from the psql shell

     ```
        - \q
     ```

-   - Switch back to the sudo user by running the exit command-
+   - Switch back to the sudo user by running the exit command

     ```
        - exit